Healthcare Operations & Practice Management for Clinicians

 Jeremy Sherer, J.D., LL.M.

-Partner, Health Tech & Healthcare Regulatory, Orrick
+Partner, Health Tech & Healthcare Regulatory

 KJ